 Dear Members of the Faculty and Staff,

 To comply with California law (AB 1825), all faculty and staff must complete at least two hours of harassment prevention training every two years.
-The Office of EEO and Title IX office offers live workshops throughout the year as well as an online workshop.
+The Office of Equal Opportunity and Title IX offers live workshops throughout the year as well as an online workshop.

-We are pleased to work alongside W. Scott Lewis, J.D. partner with The NCHERM Group to provide our live workshops.
-He serves as the 2015-2016 president of SACCA (the Student Affairs Community College Association) and is also co-founder and advisory board member of ATIXA (the Association for Title IX Administrators), NaBITA (the National Behavioral Intervention Team Association) and SCOPE (School and College Organization for Prevention Education).
+We are pleased to work alongside W. Scott Lewis, J.D., partner with The NCHERM Group to provide our live workshops.
+He served as the 2015-2016 president of SACCA (the Student Affairs Community College Association) and is co-founder and advisory board member of ATIXA (the Association for Title IX Administrators), NaBITA (the National Behavioral Intervention Team Association) and SCOPE (School and College Organization for Prevention Education).

-He is one of the most in-demand higher education risk management consultants in the country, and serves as a frequent keynote and plenary speaker, nationally recognized for his work in the areas of: Student/Staff Conduct; Behavioral Intervention/Threat Assessment Teams for students in crisis and distress; Titles VI, VII, IX, ADA and other civil rights issues; and general risk management in education.
-He is noted as well for his work in the area of classroom management and dealing with dangerous and disruptive students (and parents), and has trained thousands of faculty and staff members.
+He is one of the most in-demand higher education risk management consultants in the country and serves as a frequent keynote and plenary speaker, nationally recognized for his work in the areas of: student/staff conduct; behavioral intervention/threat assessment teams for students in crisis and distress; Titles VI, VII, IX, ADA and other civil rights issues; and general risk management in education.
+He is noted for his work in the area of classroom management and dealing with dangerous and disruptive students (and parents), and has trained thousands of faculty and staff members.

 The Spring 2018 live workshops for Staff and Faculty have already taken place.
 The next set of live sessions have not yet been scheduled.